Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 "Are you alright?"
 Merlin asks, patting him on the shoulders.

 "Do I look alright, Merlin?
-God, even with magic you are really an idiot."
+God, even with magic you really are an idiot."
 Arthur groans.

 "Nice to see you're still the same.
 Shame, I was hoping this whole 'rediscovering my past' would have given you a… kind streak."
 Merlin teases him, looking dolefully at the road.